Boeun-Kim/PersonaBooth/README.md

 sh demo.sh
 ```

 1. Place one or more input motions (guo features) in the 'demo/input' directory.
+Only the input motions to be used for a single demo should be in the folder.
+For example, place only three motions—walk, run, and jump with a single persona—into the folder.
 2. Provide the text using the '--text' option.
 Place 'sks' in the position that modifies the subject.
 For example: 'sks person walks in a circle.'
 3. Users can adjust the hyperparameters in `demo.sh` to find a balance between reflecting the persona and aligning the text.
 4. The generated motions can be found in the `demo/result` directory.